gapan/xroma/README.md

 By default it reads the color information for the pixel that is under the mouse cursor, but you can also specify the coordinates of an arbitrary pixel.
-The output is provided by default in a set of RGB values (range 0-255), but you can also get it in hexadecimal format.
+The output is provided by default in a set of RGB values (range 0-255), but you can also get it in hexadecimal format and even in HSV (Hue, Saturation, Value) format.

 The name xroma comes from the greek word chroma, which means color.
 The "ch" part is actually written with an X in greek, which is not pronounced